bezokurepo/models/README.md

 # deprecation
 Regular maintenace and updating will be in operation.
 Deprecation rules are work in progress, keep in touch if you are forking any models
 # feedback
-If you need help training our low resource and indigenous language foundation models for specific tasks (for example, Sentiment Analysis, Grammar Checker, Spell Checker, Search, Question & Answer, etc), or deployment with openVINO (cloud or on device) email ian.gilmour@bezoku.ai or visit https://www.bezoku.tech/service-01
+If you need support in training our low resource and indigenous language dependency parser for specific tasks (for example, Sentiment Analysis, Grammar Checker, Spell Checker, Domain specific Question & Answer, Document and Internet Search), or deployment with openVINO (infrence via an API or on device) visit https://www.bezoku.tech/service-01
 # training data
-You can find the original conllu files here - https://github.com/UniversalDependencies, many of which have already been forked to bezokurepo.
+You can find the original conllu files here -> https://github.com/UniversalDependencies, many of which have already been forked to bezokurepo.
 See the general license.txt and license.txt for each model, which may vary depending on separate licensing / attribution for each corpus.
 You can also examine our roadmap language model corpus, including third party open sourced materials -> https://github.com/bezokurepo/data